What is a RADAR Key & How to Use One

 What is a RADAR Key?

 A RADAR key is a key that unlocks accessible toilets across the UK.
-The scheme was introduced by the Royal Association for Disability and Rehabilitation (RADAR) and is now managed by Disability Rights UK.
+The scheme was introduced by the Royal Association for Disability and Rehabilitation (RADAR).
+This organisation is now part of Disability Rights UK.

 Who Uses RADAR Keys?